 - remote consultations

 Even before the Covid-19 pandemic began, it was clear that a great deal of information was shared over mobile devices.
 A year into the pandemic, we can only guess how much that has increased.
-What this tells us, in part, is how important it is to have a secure, fully HIPAA compliant software to protect your patients’ information.
-But this also indicates how key it is to have immediate connectivity with your patients.
+What this tells us, in part, is how important it is to have secure, fully HIPAA compliant software to protect your patients’ information.
+But this also indicates how key it is to have an immediate connection with your patients.
 That is now what we’re all used to.

 - virtual appointments